 You may not want to "claim your business expenses" and use your business loss this particular tax year.
 It may make more sense for you to carry your non-capital loss back to recover income tax you've already paid, or to carry it forward to offset a potentially larger tax bill in the future.

-You Cannot Write off Business Losses Forever
+Timeframes to Write off Business Losses

 Note that you cannot continue to write off business expenses against personal income year after year for many years.
 The expectation is that your business "has a reasonable expectation of profit", according to the Canada Revenue Agency (CRA), and therefore will eventually generate more income, reduce losses, and become profitable (see the Canada Revenue Agency Profit Test).
 If the CRA decides that this is not the case they can not only deny your claim for business losses in the current year but re-assess your claims for losses in previous years.

 Your Business Must Be Legitimate

 In addition to having a reasonable expectation of profit, a side business has to be "clearly commercial in nature", as ruled by the courts.
 For example, suppose you have a full-time job and decide to start a side business offering flight services and to do so you purchase an aircraft.
 You have few or no customers, little or no revenue, and the aircraft is used mostly for personal transportation, but you claim business expenses and Capital Cost Allowance (CCA depreciation) for the aircraft against your other income on your tax return.

 In this case, the CRA may disallow your expense claims, given that:

 - You have a full-time regular job.

 - The aircraft is mainly for personal use and is not a source of income.